Major macro economic indicatorS

 Further slowdown in 2016

 The Chinese economy is expected to continue slowing in 2016.
 The authorities are implementing reforms needed to rebalance growth in favour of consumption and services.
-This is however hitting the profits of companies with large overcapacities and with high levels of debt.
+This is however hitting the profits of weak companies.
 Despite the ongoing monetary easing since November 2014 and the expansionary budget measures, investment is likely to remain limited in 2016.
-As companies are heavily indebted, the monetary relaxation is proving ineffective and the volatility of the financial markets could undermine confidence levels of among investors and consumers.
-In this context of a slower rise in disposable incomes, household consumption is likely to slacken somewhat.
+As companies are heavily indebted and several sectors are facing large overcapacities, the monetary relaxation is proving ineffective and the volatility of the financial markets could undermine confidence levels of among investors and consumers.
+In this context, disposable income should rise slowly and household consumption is likely to slacken somewhat.
 Despite the very rapid expansion in online sales, retail sales are losing momentum.

 Although there was a rise in property prices in the main cities in 2015, the construction related sectors are likely to remain flat because of high inventory levels.
 A collapse in the housing market is however not very likely, as the authorities have the capacity to intervene in the event of a severe shock.
 The growth of the services sector, in particular financial, is also continuing.